tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 | **Tenderly** | Simulation, call traces, debugger, alerts | Powerful *evidence layer*, but a tool — it doesn't reason, you drive it |
 | **Etherscan / Phalcon** | Raw tx + decoded traces | Manual; no reasoning |
 | **Nansen AI / Arkham** | Wallet labeling + some LLM search over aggregate data | Surface-level; no trace-level reasoning, no simulation, no MEV forensics depth |

-EigenPhi's own docs describe their arbitrage profile as *"retrospective summary of what happened, not analytical depth about why outcomes diverged from alternatives."* That sentence is the gap.

 ---